Shaina Eckhouse received the award for her leadership in patient-oriented minimally invasive surgery.

 Colorectal screening, diagnosis and treatment are integral parts of overall health, but obstacles related to patient comfort can prevent effective medical intervention for colorectal illness.
 Having a diverse, accessible department of colorectal surgeons reassures patients and advances the optimal benefits for their colorectal health.

-Plastic and reconstructive surgeons Justin Sacks, MD, MBA, Rachel Anolik, MD, and Joani Christensen, MD answer frequently asked questions about the symptoms and factors leading to lymphedema.
+Plastic and reconstructive surgeons Justin Sacks, MD, MBA and Rachel Anolik, MD answer frequently asked questions about the symptoms and factors leading to lymphedema.
 Both Dr. Sacks and Dr. Anolik specialize in treating advanced lymphedema.

 Get to know residents William Chapman and Brad Krasnick in the General Surgery residency program, why they chose Washington University School of Medicine for their surgical training and what it’s like to be a resident in St. Louis.